Spis treści:

 (PIR, for passive infrared).
 Passive infrared sensors measure infrared radiation emitted by objects in their field of view.

 The thin pyroelectric material contained in the device changes temperature due to absorption of IR radiation, leading to the generation and transmission of an electrical charge.
-These sensors are ideal for burglar or fire alarm systems.

 The alarm is activated when there is an influx of electricity, which is usually triggered – in the case of an anti-burglary system – by the appearance of a stationary warm being, such as a human being, or actually any object that emits infrared radiation.